spencerdodd/letmein/README.md

 * enables ssh server on port 22 with pub key auth

+* installs `rsub` to allow for file editing natively in sublime text on my host computer

 * restarts ssh to enable the changes

 Tested on Ubuntu 17.10 Server